pwwang/biopipen/docs/processes.md

     - **input**
         - `indir:file`: the directory containing the CEL files, could be gzipped
         	- If you have files, then use `pFiles2Dir` first
+        - `sifile:File`: the sample infor file, extensions for samples are not necessary.
+        	- So that it can be also used by `pMArrayDEG`

     - **output**
         - `outfile:file`: the expression matrix file